 With this technological content, I mix in some occasional opinion pieces on WordPress related news and happenings or the techno world at large.

-Take heed that this site is opinionated.
+Keep in mind that this site is opinionated.
 I say what I think and I don’t mince words.
 I also reserve the right to change my mind at any time as I learn new things and my experiences with different products and techniques inform my opinions so these can change over time.
 There are no silver bullet solutions that fit all needs and requirements in web design and development.
 So don’t be surprised if I say something one day and the complete opposite a year later.
 I may recommend a product now and another later.
-Software products and services evolve and change… sometimes not for the better.
-Our needs and requirements also change with time so recommendations made in the past and for a specific context may no longer be appropriate or relevant down the line.
+Software products and services evolve and change and sometimes stop being a good fit for your needs.
+Our needs also change with time so recommendations made in the past and for a specific context may no longer be appropriate or relevant down the line.
 Products in the WordPress ecosystem change and evolve as well and not always for he better.
 I will always explain why I came to change my opinion on something.
 This is so you can make more informed decisions yourself and learn from my experiences.

 On Affiliate Links

 Most of the products I recommend will have affiliate links to their vendors sites.
 These affiliate programs in no way influence the products I recommend here.
 I have never been paid to review a product.
 I have closed affiliate accounts and removed the links from my posts before and I may do it again.
 When I endorse and recommend a WordPress premium product, it’s because I’ve used it with success in real client projects.
 Use or don’t use those links but, if you find value in the content on this site and are interested in one of these products, I would appreciate your using my affiliate links as I put a lot of time and effort into the site.
 These will not cost you any more than if you buy from the vendors without using my links.
 I thank you very much in advance!